zarmars/dotfiles/README.md

-### dotfiles
+## Description
-Repo contain my config file.
+This is a repo contain my config file.
 Currently only the vim config file is included.
-May add other config files in the future.
+Some other configuration file may be added in the future.
 ***
 ## How to configure vim